Rigid but not infinitesimally rigid compact complex manifolds: A criterion to prove rigidity

 \section{A criterion to prove rigidity}

 In this section we shall recall the definitions of different concepts of rigidity of compact complex varieties, which were introduced and discussed in \cite{rigidity} and which are relevant for our paper.
-Moreover, we give a quick overview of results by Kas (\cite{kas}) and Catanese (\cite{Ca89}), which are the main ingredients to prove that the surfaces we will construct are rigid.
+Then we briefly review results by Burns-Wahl (\cite {b-w}), Kas (\cite{kas}), Pinkham (\cite{Pinkham}) and Catanese (\cite{Ca89}) which allow us to prove a criterion for rigidity (cf. Theorem \ref{howtodoit}).

 Recall that two compact complex manifolds $X$ and $X'$ are said to be {\em deformation equivalent} if and only if there is a proper smooth holomorphic map where $\sB$ is a connected (possibly not reduced) complex space and there are points $b_0, b_0' \in \sB$ such that the fibres $X_{b_0} : = f^{-1} (b_0), X_{b'_0} : = f^{-1} (b'_0)$ are respectively isomorphic to $X, X'$ ($X_{b_0} \cong X, X_{b'_0} \cong X'$).